 Does my trading platform prevent me from breaking the Scaling Plan?

-TSTrader, NinjaTrader, and all Rithmic-based platforms will attempt to stop any order that would exceed your current lot limit for the Scaling Plan.
+TSTrader®, NinjaTrader, and all Rithmic-based platforms will attempt to stop any order that would exceed your current lot limit for the Scaling Plan.
 This prevention is not guaranteed.
 If a rule violation occurs you will need to reset to become eligible again.
-You can confirm your current Scaling Plan daily in Step 2 of the Trading Combine and in the Pro Account on your dashboard.
+You can confirm your current Scaling Plan daily in Step 2 of the Trading Combine and in the Express Funded Account on your dashboard.

-The TradeStation & T4 platforms are unable to prevent any orders in relation to the Scaling Plan due to technical limitations.
+The T4 platform is unable to prevent any orders in relation to the Scaling Plan due to technical limitations.
 We strongly recommend enabling order confirmations and to monitor your total open lots carefully.

 The following error messages are provided when an order is rejected due to the lot size for entry: